rrodr1984/Getting-and-Cleaning-Data-course/README.md

 * Execute following command for reading the dataset: data <- read.table("tidy_data_set_with_the_averages.txt") The object data contains 180 rows and 68 columns.
 The 180 rows are built based on the combination of each activity and each   subject (there are 30 subjects and 6 activities).
-  Note that the run_analysis.R script file has no assumptions on numbers of records, only on locations of files.